w-frank/garden-website/content/help-for-hedgehogs.md

 ## 10. Raise awareness

 Raise awareness about the plight of hedgehogs in your school, work place, or community.
 Hedgehog Awareness Week runs each year and is organised by the [British Hedgehog Preservation Society](https://www.britishhedgehogs.org.uk/).
-This year it runs 1st - 7th May 2022.
 You can also sign up to be a hedgehog champion at the [Hedgehog Street](https://www.hedgehogstreet.org/).